-Faculty And Staff - Career Services Resources
+Faculty And Staff - Career & Professional Development Center Resources

 Using the Career Advantage Program as a framework, we work with prospective students, current students and alumni to help them discover their interests, skills and values, choose a major, explore career options, gain experience through job shadowing and Co-op, and prepare for life and career transitions after CALU, including help with resumés and cover letters, portfolios, interviewing, job search strategies and graduate school preparation.